vlingo/vlingo-experimental/README.md

 # vlingo-symbio-foundationdb

- Implementation of vlingo-symbio for FoundationDB.
+The vlingo/PLATFORM implementation of vlingo/symbio for FoundationDB (currently experimental).

 ## Installing FoundationDB